Shahid7424/Student_result_portal_management/README.md

 Install and configure MySQL (or any other preferred database).
 Create a new database for the application.
 Import the database schema and data from the provided SQL file.
-Open the project in your preferred Java IDE (e.g., Eclipse, IntelliJ IDEA).
+Open the project in your preferred Java IDE ( IntelliJ IDEA).

 Configure the database connection: